perezsan/wordstar-linux-spine/README.md

 ## **TODO**
 1. PDF, epub ebook generation should work out of the box, as the install script installs wordsmith from git, but everybody's setup is slightly different, I'd presume.
 I may have forgotten a dependancy...!

-2. Missing one of the most important aspect ... sublime text keyboard config...
-Probably just add the keybind config file to asset dir, then user will have to copy over to the proper directory manually (but if they're using Manjaro, I could script it easily.)
-All in good time.